 Grace’s Middle East Working Group (MEWG) is focused on education and mission relating to Israel and Palestine.
 We seek to inform ourselves and the congregation of the history and issues that have prevented peace in the Holy Land.
-We seek ways that we can act for the furthering of peace.
+We seek ways that we can act in the furthering of peace.

-Inspired by a 2006 Pilgrimage to the Holy Land led by Revs.
-Jay Click and Susan Wilder, MEWG sought to partner with a church in Palestine.
-On November 25, 2007, Grace entered into a partnership with two sister congregations, St. Philip’s Episcopal Church in Nablus and The Church of the Good Shepherd in Rafidia, both on the West Bank.
+Inspired by a 2006 Pilgrimage to the Holy Land, led by Pastor Jay Click and the Reverend Susan Wilder, MEWG sought to partner with a church in Palestine.
+On November 25, 2007, Grace entered into a partnership with two sister congregations, St. Philip’s Episcopal Church in Nablus and The Church of the Good Shepherd in Rafidia, both in Palestine.
 Ignored by most Christians in the West and living amidst a predominantly Muslim population, Palestinian Christians feel isolated.
-During the 2008 Pilgrimage the Pilgrims were able to visit our sister congregations.
-Their priest, Father Ibrahim Nairouz, told us the significance of our coming was that we broke their isolation—they are no longer alone.
-The vision statement signed by both congregations can be read through this link.
+During the 2008 Pilgrimage the Grace Pilgrims were able to visit our sister congregations.
+Their priest, Father Ibrahim Nairouz, told us the significance of our coming was that we broke their isolation—they no longer felt alone.

-Grace and its partners continue to work together to bridge the distance and build bonds through visits.
-In 2009, Father Ibrahim and six Elders, four women and two men, from St. Philips and Good Shepherd visited Grace.
-In 2010, three women from Grace visited Nablus to work at a weeklong camp for Christian children.
-After two years of preparation, Grace hosted seven Palestinian youth and Father Ibrahim to participate with Grace youth in the TriCity Work Camp in Petersburg, VA during the summer of 2012.
-TriCity is an interdenominational work camp attracting Christian teenagers from seven states who come together to show God's love by building wheelchair ramps and repairing homes.
+Grace and its partners continue to work together to bridge the distance and build bonds through periodic visits.
+In 2009, Father Ibrahim and six elders, four women and two men, from St. Philip’s and Good Shepherd visited Grace.
+In 2010, three women from Grace visited Nablus to work at a weeklong summer camp.
+After two years of preparation, Grace hosted seven Palestinian youth and Father Ibrahim for a week of participation with Grace youth in the 2012 Tri-Cities Work Camp in Petersburg, Va.
+Tri-Cities is an interdenominational work camp attracting Christian teenagers from seven states who come together to show God's love by building wheelchair ramps and repairing homes.
 The week of work was followed by a week of fun, continuing to build the friendships started by working together.
 The 2013 Grace Pilgrims experienced life in Nablus in a two-day home visit.
 In July of 2014 Grace hosted women from our sister congregations for the purpose of exchanging information and views on the roles of women in the church.
 MEWG is tentatively exploring a tour for young adults in 2015.